AymericFerreira/spine_article/README.md

 # Deconvolution

-Images can be deconvolve.
-We included the FIJI version with Iterative Deconvolve 3D plugin already install.
-Start FIJI, open the image you want to deconvolve, and run the plugin.
+This package allows for the deconvolution of images.
+We have included the FIJI version with the Iterative Deconvolve 3D plugin pre-installed.
+To use it, open your image in FIJI and run the plugin.
+Alternatively, the **deconvolve_folder** method in **deconvolution_segmentation.py** can be used, but it requires correctly binding Maven and JAVA to PyImageJ.
+For more information, refer to the https://py.imagej.net/en/latest/Troubleshooting.html#jgo-jgo-executablenotfound-mvn-not-found-on-path
 ![FIJI plugin](github_images/fiji_plugin.png)

-You can also use the method deconvolve_folder from deconvolution_segmentation.py however you will need to correctly bind maven JAVA to pyimagej.
-More information is available in the official documentation : https://py.imagej.net/en/latest/Troubleshooting.html#jgo-jgo-executablenotfound-mvn-not-found-on-path
+Below are examples of images before and after deconvolution:

 Image without deconvolution :